umeenukrishnan/umeenukrishnan.github.io/projects.md

 - **Algorithm design**: Focuses on creating algorithms that reduce computational costs and increase efficiency.
 - **Mesh adaptivity**: Implements adaptive meshing techniques to optimize computational resources.
 - **Auto step adaptivity**: Develops strategies for automatic step adaptation to improve simulation accuracy and efficiency.

+## 3D printing

+### Overview
+3D printing, or additive manufacturing, is a process of creating three-dimensional objects from a digital file.
+It plays a significant role in modern engineering and manufacturing.

+### Key aspects
+- **Integration with optimization**: Combines with topology optimization to produce efficient and complex structures.
+- **Material innovation**: Enables the use of new materials and composites.
+- **Applications**: Ranges from prototyping and manufacturing to medical implants and custom-designed products.

+Feel free to update or expand these descriptions based on any additional details or projects you'd like to include.